KofiAnnan97/uwac_sim_ws/shared_scripts/simple_csv_grapher/README.md

 ![Example Scatter Plot](./example_plots//scatter.png)

 ## Animated Graphs
-Both the command line and yaml configuration file can take advantage of animated graphs.
-When animation is enabled and a supported graph type is chosen a gif will be saved of the chosen data.
-Enabling animation will also disable the save command as a result and removes the legend which may make identification of data more difficult.
+Both graphing methods: command line and yaml configuration file can take advantage of animated graphs as long as the graph specified is supported.
+If animation is enabled the save flag is disabled as all animated graphs are automatically saved as a gif in ```log\animated```.

 ### Supported Graph Types:
 2D Line Graph